 While your milk supply is becoming attuned to your baby’s needs, you will feel full and uncomfortable prior to feeds.
 Sometimes, your breasts may leak and even spurt milk.
 This is known as the letdown reflex.
 While it may continue for a few weeks, it will settle down as your breasts adjust to your baby’s needs.
 If you can persevere, your breasts usually become efficient at producing just the right amount of milk and start doing the whole supply and demand thing.
 The whole process of establishing your milk supply usually takes around six to eight weeks, sometimes a little longer.
 It’s a very individual experience.

-If you’re looking for someone who can assist, good sources of help could include your own mum, or if you have sisters or friends who breastfed successfully, they are good sources of help.
+If you’re looking for someone who can assist, good sources of breastfeeding help could include your own mum, or if you have sisters or friends who breastfed successfully, they are good sources of help.
 They can often have had similar experiences and may be the best women to give you some helpful tips.
 Once again, this is a gentle reminder to allow yourself time to adjust to these physical and emotional changes.

 How long should my baby breastfeed for?Many parents are concerned their baby is receiving the right amount of breastmilk.
 Baby should be feeding frequently and be having lots of very wet nappies.
 Weight gain is also a sign and worth discussing with your local Child & Family Health Nurse.
 You’ll know your baby has had enough when their body is looking relaxed and contented with hands open and extended legs.
 They may even fall asleep at the breast.